Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 You invoke an ancient and terrible curse that progressively unravels the very reality of your foe.
-Select a creature within range when you first cast this miracle.
-At the start of each of your turns for the duration of this effect, make an Expertise attack against that creature, even if they are banished.
+When you cast this miracle, choose a creature within range.
+At the start of each of your turns for the duration of this effect, make an Expertise attack against them, even if they are banished.
 If you hit, apply one stack of banished to them then double the stacks of banished that they currently have.

 If the affected creature ever reaches 15 stacks of banished, they permanently cease to exist.